Project Status: Study

-WHAT IS THE STUDY AREA?
-Four areas have been studied so far.
+WHAT ARE THE STUDY AREAS?
+Five areas were studied.
 The first area includes the business properties generally within ½-mile of the intersection of Parham Road and West Broad Street.
 The second is the Brookfield Office Park and adjacent residential properties generally bounded by West Broad Street, Dickens Road, Bethlehem Road, and Interstate 64.
 The third is Williamsburg Road between S. Laburnum Avenue and Airport Drive .
-Finally, Virginia Center Commons area was evaluated.
-Links to maps of the study areas are provided below.
+Finally, Virginia Center Commons and Short Pump Town Center were also evaluated.
+Links to maps and graphics of the study areas are provided below.

 WHAT MEETINGS WERE HELD?

 Meeting to discuss process and gain initial feedback from stakeholders, including property owners and adjacent residents, participated in the kick-off session.

 Multiple meetings with county agencies, property owners, and other stakeholders were held throughout the week at the design studio.

 Stakeholders, along with county staff, heard the design consultant present their preliminary findings.